 From factory worker to owner of Security Ever After and consultant with Enclave Security, Russell Eubanks' career trajectory has been anything but traditional.
 Years ago, while working a factory job, Russell realized he wanted more and started investigating options.
 He learned about his company's tuition reimbursement program and promptly signed up for computer classes at his local community college.
 He worked in the factory until early morning then attended classes during the day.

-Russell is a certified instructor for SANS, teaching MGT415: A Practical Introduction to Cyber Security Risk Management; MGT514: Security Strategic Planning, Policy, and Leadership; and SEC566: Implementing and Auditing the Critical Security Controls - In-Depth and MGT521: Driving Cybersecurity Change - Establishing a Culture of Protect, Detect and Respond.
+"My employer paid for all of my tuition and expenses," says Russell.
+"I remain amazed and grateful for that benefit."
+Back then, the Y2K crisis was looming and companies were desperate for cyber security talent.
+Russell secured his first position before he'd even finished his degree.Russell is a certified instructor for SANS, teaching MGT415: A Practical Introduction to Cyber Security Risk Management; MGT514: Security Strategic Planning, Policy, and Leadership; and SEC566: Implementing and Auditing the Critical Security Controls - In-Depth and MGT 521: Driving Cybersecurity Change - Establishing a Culture of Protect, Detect and Respond.

-Russell's experience with SANS started in 2003 when he took the SEC401 course.
+Russell's experience with SANS started in 2003 when he took the Security 401 course.
 "I thought I knew all there was to know," he says.
 "As it turned out, I was in over my head before lunch on the first day."
 His instructor told him that not many students followed through and earned the GSEC certification, so Russell decided right then that he would.
 He went on to participate in the SANS Mentor Program, eventually becoming an instructor himself.
 Throughout that time, Russell has found the best part of teaching is the ongoing education he gets from his students.
 "I know they have something to share that will make me become a better cyber security professional," he says.

 Russell encourages students to prepare for their SANS courses as they would a college class, eliminate distractions and arrive ready to engage with the instructor and fellow students.
 "I intentionally focus on key takeaways each day that the students can apply when they get back to work," he says.
 "I love when students apply them while they are still in class!"